 On 1 April 2013, Local Authorities assumed the liability for refunding ratepayers who have successfully appealed against the Business Rates rateable value of their properties.
 This will includes amounts that were paid over (to Central Government) in respect of 2012/13 and prior years.

-It is unknown how many of the outstanding appeals will be successful, though estimation techniques have been applied to the outstanding appeals using historic success rate data.
+Recent changes to the appeals backdating led to an increased number of claims being submitted towards the end of 2014/15.
+It is unknown how many of the outstanding appeals will be successful, though estimation techniques have been applied to the outstanding appeals using historic success rate data, including for those that may be speculative claims.
 The carrying amount of the Provision is £11.1m, of which the Councils share of £4.5m is reflected in the Accounts.
 An increase in the success rate by 5% would change the required provision by £2.5m, affecting the surplus/deficit on the Collection Fund, to be distributed to the preceptors and Central Government.